 How to get to Tainan

-From Taipei: By high-speed train from Taipei to Taiwan.
+From Taipei: By high-speed train from Taipei to Tainan.
 Journey time one hour 45 minutes.

 By normal train, takes around four to six hours.